 Cheating (aiding someone to cheat, plagiarism, self-plagiarism, fabrication, obtaining or providing an unfair advantage, falsification of documents, unauthorized access to records, and inappropriate collaboration), whether intentionally or carelessly committed, is a breach of academic integrity and honesty.
-The teacher will exercise professional judgment in determining breaches of academic integrity.
+The faculty member will exercise professional judgment in determining breaches of academic integrity.
 Below is a list of some of the behaviors that constitute cheating, thus are breaches of academic integrity; it is impossible to provide a list of all possible examples.

-Each student is responsible for all of his or her work that is submitted.
-If you require clarification or assistance on an assignment, you are expected to seek the assistance from an instructor in a timely fashion before the assignment is due.
-Once you have turned in an assignment, you may not claim that you did not understand it.
+Each student is responsible for all the work that is submitted.
+If a student requires clarification or assistance on an assignment, they are expected to seek assistance from their faculty member in a timely fashion before the assignment is due.
+Once they have turned in an assignment, they may not claim that they did not understand it.